Reflections on the Symbol: A Quasi-Transcendental Assumption that “Gives Rise to Thought”

 Ricoeur’s theory of symbol is hypothetical and a posteriori, not categorical and a priori.
 If the “normative” is the product of a temporal/historical process anchored in the uniqueness of particular cultural experience, then the “normative” arises out of our experience of particular phenomena and is demanded only by our particular cultural context.
 In contrast, we find an a priori, categorical understanding of symbols in Ernst Cassirer’s “philosophy of symbolic forms.”

 In chapter 2 of his Essay on Man, Cassirer affirms Johannes von Uexküll’s description of sentient beings as all sharing a stimulus/response (receptive/effective) structure.
 However, what distinguishes humanity from other species is its ability to insert symbols in the midst of the stimulus/response structure.
 These symbols can be prefigured (in the language of Critical Idealism, determinative judgments), but all were, necessarily, at some point created by humanity (in the language of Critical Idealism, reflective judgments).
-Symbols have significance and power not because of what we can do with already existing symbols but because we ourselves generate symbols as a consequence of our autonomous freedom.
+Symbols have significance and power not because of what we can do with already existing symbols but because we ourselves generate (a priori synthesis) symbols as a consequence of our autonomous freedom.

 Cassirer’s understanding of the symbol, then, is significantly different from Ricoeur’s.
 According to Cassirer, symbols themselves are part of humanity’s (to a degree even the individual’s own) creativity.
 According to Ricoeur (as well as Geertz and Kuhn), the symbol is already provided by one’s culture and is encountered only as an a posteriori synthetic judgment born out of the specific historical context (the “hypothetical”) that distinguishes the symbol systems of one culture from another.
 However, in The Symbolism of Evil, what the symbol (the hierophany, the kratophany) points to is a sacred, eternal dimension of Being that provides the archetypes underlying the “normativity” of the symbol.
 In short, whereas Eliade emphasizes a Rationalistic, metaphysical order of Being, Ricoeur emphasizes the temporal order of symbols that are the a posteriori vehicle for the manifestation of Being in a culturally specific situation.
 For Ricoeur, symbols are a posteriori and hypothetical.
 We will see that this involves a form of “historical critique” by means of which philosophy is privileged over religion, according to Ricoeur, in contrast to Kant’s notion of “transcendental critique” that equates “pure” (not “historical”) religion and philosophy.